Army Cyber Network Defenders (MOS 25D) perform specialized computer network defense duties.

 - Skilled Technical (ST): 105

-It is also worth mentioning that while a GED or high school diploma is all that is required to join the military, prospective 25D MOS fair much better if they have a two-year or four-year college degree.
+It is also worth mentioning that while a GED or high school diploma is all that is required to join the military, a prospective 25D MOS fares much better if they have some formal technical training, such as a vocational certificate or a two-year associate’s degree.

 Qualifications